m2mathew/m2mathew/README.md

 ## 🥁 About Me

 - 🔭 I’m currently working on [Presto Assistant](https://www.presto-assistant.com/) and [Text-Em-All](https://www.text-em-all.com/)
-- 🌱 I’m currently learning about `iOS development`
+- 🌱 I’m currently learning about design and layouts using modern CSS
-- 🤝 I’m looking to collaborate on getting the [ReactJS Dallas site](https://github.com/reactjs-dallas/reactjs-dallas-site) running on all cylinders.
 - 🤔 I'm looking for help with asking fine arts teachers questions about their workflows to improve [Presto Assistant](https://www.presto-assistant.com/)
 - 💬 Ask me about how I switched careers from teaching band to slinging code and organizing the community
-- 📫 How to reach me: `mike dot mathew at hey dot com`
+- 📫 How to reach me: `drumsensei at omg dot lol`
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I have two half brothers with the same name 😵